Who is the greatest player in Toronto Raptors history?

 One of the most important parts of the Raptors' championship run, Pascal Siakam finds himself in the top 10 and he's sure to rise even higher over the next couple of years.
 Siakam's development has been fast and there's no telling where it will stop.

 He's blossoming into a star as we speak, just recently starting in his first career All-Star Game.
-We could be looking at a top-five player in franchise history when it's all said and done.

 8. Antonio Davis

-Antonio Davis was a flat out warrior.
+Antonio Davis was a flat-out warrior.
 He and Charles Oakley were the perfect bodyguards to stand alongside Vince Carter as he made his ascent to superstardom.

 He was also the perfect leader in a time when the franchise was figuring out how to win in both the regular season and the playoffs.
 At 6-foot-9, Davis was truly one of the first small ball centers to make an All-Star team in 2000-01 - albeit due to injuries.